 Today I want to introduce the best Chore Chart we ever used (and didn’t use).
-Chore Charts can be very helpful.
-We’ve found this to be the best solution yet.
+Chore Charts can be very helpful, but we’ve found this to be the best solution yet.
 I’ll explain how our kids Swap Chores For ScreenTime.

 When we begin to use a chore chart as a way to help our children to become more responsible or to help out more, it will either work like a charm or fail miserably.
 Having a chore chart for kids is definitely a good idea, as long as it does not become MORE work for the parent.